globus/automation-examples/README.md

 /share-data-demo/shared_dir
 /sync-demo
 Creating a transfer task with all index.html and index.md files...
-3300136e-2a27-11e9-9351-0e3d676669f4:/Users/<username>/automation-examples/tmp/index.html -> 152ea4ac-28c6-11e9-9836-0262a1f2f698:/index.html
+3300136e-2a27-11e9-9351-0e3d676669f4:/Users/[username]/automation-examples/tmp/index.html -> 152ea4ac-28c6-11e9-9836-0262a1f2f698:/index.html
 Submitting a transfer task...
 	task_id: 7ccb41fc-3b80-11e9-9e65-0266b1fe9f9e
 You can monitor the transfer task programmatically using Globus SDK, or go to the Web UI, https://www.globus.org/app/activity/7ccb41fc-3b80-11e9-9e65-0266b1fe9f9e.

 Getting the files and directories to parse:
-Failed to create directory at path: /Users/<username>/automation-examples/tmp/share-data-demo/godata
+Failed to create directory at path: /Users/[username]/automation-examples/tmp/share-data-demo/godata

 Submitting a transfer task...
 	task_id: 7d16cc58-3b80-11e9-9e65-0266b1fe9f9e
 You can monitor the transfer task programmatically using Globus SDK, or go to the Web UI, https://www.globus.org/app/activity/7d16cc58-3b80-11e9-9e65-0266b1fe9f9e.

 Starting the Simple Parser:
-2019-02-28 09:44:41,331 [MainThread  ] [WARNI]  Tika server returned status: 422
-2019-02-28 09:44:41,518 [MainThread  ] [WARNI]  Tika server returned status: 422
-Generating "parsed_results.json" file in: /Users/<username>/automation-examples
+Generating "parsed_results.json" file in: /Users/[username]/automation-examples
 ```
-There are a few important things to note from the example above:
+Some things to note from the example above:
 * Getting a "Failed to create directory at path..." message
     * The purpose of this message is to inform you that the script was unable to create the specified directory (at the given location).
 The most common cause of this message is that the directory in question already exists.
     * It is possible to get multiple instances of this message (e.g., if more than one of the directories already exist).
     * If you see this message then it is recommended that you check to make sure that the directory in question was successfully downloaded and accurately reflects the contents of the shared endpoint and directory that it was downloaded from.
-* Simple Parser - MainThread Warning Status 422
-    * This status code means that the script was unable to parse a file due to it being an unsupported mime-type, encrypted document, etc.
+* /Users/[username]/automation-examples
+    * This path represents the main (local) directory that you are running the script from and may be different for you.
+         * [username] is just a placeholder and will differ depending on the individual.

 ##### cleanup_cache.py